JGQH/Dev-Logga/README.md

 \* *No images yet* \*

 ## To-Do
-- Merge SignIn and SignUp with Signer
-- Modify Signer logic to reduce linecount
 - Create styles for error msg in Signer
 - Redirect to Home from SignIn and SignUp if user exists
 - Landing page instead of Home if user exists